 Keli and Ryan’s house is a bit bigger compared to their kids furnished with a bathroom and a large kitchen.
 “My mom showed me a brochure with a bunch of different models and was like, ‘You can pick the one you want,’” Lennox said in an interview with TODAY.
 How can one turn down a sweet offer like that?

-Why live in a tiny compound instead of settling in a regular home?
+Why live in a tiny village instead of settling in a regular home?
 The Brinks family wanted to transition towards a more sustainable lifestyle compared to what they had when they still lived in a 2200-square-foot home they left in Michigan—smaller house, lesser energy consumption.

 Aside from living in an energy-efficient compound, the Brinks have a compost to repurpose leftover vegetables for their chickens.
-They also have an impeccable recycling protocol and a garden where they grow a variety of plants.

 Lennox shares her energy-efficient compound with all her followers in TikTok.
 Her short videos give her followers a quick tour of the neighborhood and each of the house’s interiors.